DSLitvinov/difference_machine/USER_GUIDE_ENG.md

 A: Yes—`project` commits save all files; `mesh_only` commits work per active file.

 **Q: Can I use it alongside Git?**
-A: Yes, but add `.DFM/` to your `.gitignore`—it’s a large binary version store specific to Blender.
+A: Yes, but add `.DFM/` to your `.gitignore`—it's a large binary version store specific to Blender.

+**Q: Does creating a mesh-only commit modify the current scene?**
+A: No. Meshes are exported in a background Blender process using the `empty.blend` template.
+Your current scene is not modified, and you can continue working while the commit is being created.

 ---